TrafeX/home-assistant-config/README.md

 Some of the things I've implemented:

 * Alarm system which sends snapshots of the camera's when motion is detected
+* Have home modes to control lighting and heating based on the alarm state
 * Ability to disarm the alarm via Telegram actions
 * Fully automated living lights
 * Automated hallway lights which dim at night